KhalidRajabov/Final-E-Commerce/README.md

 1.2 You can update your product at anytime.
 You can update anything on your product.
 When you succesfully updated a product, it gets a status of "Pending", and it will not be visible to any user until an admin confirms it.
 You will get email updates about process.

-1.3 If you have a follower, they will get an email notification about your new product or discounts of your products.
+1.3 If you have a follower, they will get an email notification about your new product or any discounts of your products.

 1.4 Anyone can see products' some details like its rating, how many people wishlisted it, how many times it has been viewed and etc. but only owners or admins can see how many times it has been sold.